-Please adhere to the school's whistleblowing policy.
-Revised in November 2021.
+Please adhere to the schools whistleblowing policy.

-Whistleblowing Governor: Justine Hornsby Whistleblowing Director: Robert Webber
+Whistleblowing Governor: Justine Hornsby

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: